 - a.
-Residential parking requirements shall be reduced to a minimum of 1 space per unit. - b.
+Residential parking requirements shall be 1 space per dwelling unit or as determined through a Parking Management Plan. - b.
 Parking (either surface or structured) shall be permitted at either the rear or side of buildings, and/or may be internalized. - c.
 Vehicular access to individual sites shall be taken from the rear in order to maintain a continuous pedestrian environment along storefronts.
 If a site does not have access to the rear, access points to structured vehicle parking should be focused on streets or side that have less pedestrian activity, in order to reduce potential conflicts. - d.
 Vehicle access points to underground or above ground/podium parking structures shall be taken from the rear of sites wherever possible. - e.
 Visitor parking may be accommodated with surface stalls accessed from a rear lane - f.
 Loading and waste storage areas shall be located at the rear of all buildings, and shall be screened from view from adjacent properties and pedestrian areas.